SDSU-Research-CI/SDSU-Research-CI.github.io/docs/instructionalcluster/students-launchacontainer.md

 | CPU Cores            | Number of CPU cores assigned to your container. |
 | Memory               | Gigabytes (GB) of memory assigned to your container.

-Next, select an appropraite [container image](/instructionalcluster/images) that contains the required software.
+Next, select an appropriate [container image](/instructionalcluster/images) that contains the required software.
 Your instructor will inform you which image to use.

 Finally, click **Start** to launch your container.
 You will receive a progress bar and progress messages as your container is created.
 It can take several minutes for some images to launch.